Would you spend 15 minutes a day to add 35 more clients to your business a year?

 I hope that you have found this series to be inspiring as well as helpful.
 Remember, you do not have to do the calculations by hand, take advantage of the free LinkedIn Currency ROI Calculator with all of the formulas already built into it.

 All you have to do is add your numbers into the various fields and the calculator will do the rest.
 All fields are editable so you can ensure you are using the right numbers for your business.
-Click here to download your copy of the calculator.
+Click here to download your own FREE and editable LinkedIn ROI Calculator.